-Amy Propen teaches courses in rhetoric and professional writing, including Writing About Sustainability, Multimedia Writing, and the Seminar in Document Design and Production.
-Her research interests focus broadly on visual-material and environmental rhetorics and rhetoric as advocacy.
-Her new book, Visualizing Posthuman Conservation in the Age of the Anthropocene, was published with The Ohio State University Press in 2018.
-Her new book project, At Home in the Anthropocene, is a follow-up to Visualizing Posthuman Conservation and is under advance contract with The Ohio State University Press.
+Amy Propen teaches courses in rhetoric and professional writing, including Writing About Sustainability, Multimedia Writing, and Environmental Rhetoric.
+Her research interests focus on visual-material and environmental rhetorics, posthumanism, animal studies, and rhetoric as advocacy.
+Her recent book, Visualizing Posthuman Conservation in the Age of the Anthropocene, was published with The Ohio State University Press in 2018.
+Her new book project, At Home in the Anthropocene, is a follow-up to Visualizing Posthuman Conservation and is under advance contract with The Ohio State UP.

 Books and Edited Collections

 Propen, Amy D. Visualizing Posthuman Conservation in the Age of the Anthropocene.
 Columbus: The Ohio State University Press, New Directions in Rhetoric and Materiality Series, 2018.
 Print.

 Propen, Amy D. and Mary Lay Schuster.
 Rhetoric and Communication Perspectives on Domestic Violence and Sexual Assault: Policy and Protocol Through Discourse.
 New York: Routledge Studies in Technical Communication, Rhetoric, and Culture, 2017.
 Print.